|

 to physically painful situations.
 This coping mechanism culminated

-later in him becoming a full-blown masochist.
+later in becoming a full-blown masochist.

-Lawrence was very attracted/in love at least
+Lawrence was very attracted to / in love

 in 1922 with a guy in the army named R.A.M.
 Guy.
 I still bet farm